hawkinsw/quic-wg-wiki/Second-Implementation-Draft.md

 * Transport Parameter Exchange.
 At the very least, the four parameters specified as MUST in the draft.

-* A simple multi-streamed application (or, one stream in each direction).
+* A simple multi-streamed application.
 This application would ideally leverage a very simple socket API and follow simple logic easily implementable on both client and server.
+For instance, the client could send data on one stream and the server could echo copies of that on multiple streams.
 Brian proposed "echo and amplify" and volunteered to write it up.
-For instance, the client could send data on one stream and the server could echo copies of that on multiple streams.

 * Address validation and HelloRetryRequest